Nathan Healy

 Leasing Solar Panels

-In Toms River, NJ, residents have access to Power Purchase Agreements (PPA) through all major utility providers including Jersey Central Power & Light.
-With a PPA, you pay only for the power your solar system generates at a fixed per-kilowatt-hour rate, typically lower than standard utility rates.
+Toms River homeowners have access to Power Purchase Agreements (PPAs) through all major utility providers in New Jersey, including Jersey Central Power & Light which serves the area.
+With a PPA, you pay only for the solar electricity your system produces at a fixed rate per kilowatt-hour, typically lower than your current utility rate.

 Go solar without the investment